Lorenzo "Piper" Davis

 This date, in 1913, marks the birth of Lorenzo "Piper" Davis, a baseball and basketball player.

 He was from Piper, AL, a coal-mining community in the hills around Birmingham.
 As a teenager, Davis attended a segregated public high school for colored boys in Fairfield, just up the road from Piper.
-There he earned a basketball scholarship to Alabama State University in Montgomery.
+There, he earned a basketball scholarship from Alabama State University in Montgomery.
 After a year starring on the Alabama State basketball squad, Davis was forced by family financial circumstances to drop out of college and find a job.

-Davis found employment in a Birmingham steel mill and shortly thereafter joined the mill's all-Black baseball team in the Birmingham City League.
+Davis found employment in a Birmingham steel mill and, shortly after that, joined the mill's all-Black baseball team in the Birmingham City League.
 He gained experience playing against barnstorming professional Black clubs and realized his baseball talents might be good enough to land him a spot on a traveling team.
 In 1936, he signed on to play with the Omaha Tigers (a black team that traveled through the Midwest).
 When the team encountered financial difficulties at the end of the 1936 season, Davis once again found himself in Birmingham playing on industrial teams.

 One of the most versatile players in baseball history, he could play any position expertly, run, and hit with power and average.
 A real star in the Negro Leagues, he teamed with Ed Steele and Art Wilson in the Black Barons lineup to produce one of Negro baseball's most powerful squads during the 1940s.
 The Birmingham Black Barons won the Negro American League (NAL) pennant in 1943 and took the Homestead Grays to the seventh game before losing the Negro World Series.